FIWARE/tutorials.Step-by-Step/docs/context-providers.md

 ## Context Provider NGSI proxy

 A simple [nodejs](https://nodejs.org/) [Express](https://expressjs.com/) application has been bundled as part of the repository.
-The application offers an NGSI v1 interface for four different context providers - the Weather Underground API, the Twitter Search API and two dummy data context providers - a static data provider (which always returns the same data) and a random data context provider (which will change every time it is invoked).
+The application offers an NGSI v1 interface for four different context providers - the Open Weather Map API, the Twitter Search API and two dummy data context providers - a static data provider (which always returns the same data) and a random data context provider (which will change every time it is invoked).

 More information about the proxy endpoints can be found [here](https://github.com/Fiware/tutorials.Context-Providers/blob/master/proxy/README.md)

-* In order to access the Weather Underground API, you will need to sign up for a key at https://www.wunderground.com/weather/api/
+* In order to access the Open Weather Map API, you will need to sign up for a key at https://openweathermap.org/api
 * In order to access the Twitter Search API, you will have to create an app in Twitter via  https://apps.twitter.com/app/new to obtain a
 Consumer Key & Consumer Secret.